fac30/agency-site--oleg-elena/README.md

 ### Application of Skills:

-- Using HTML semantics, implementing accessibility features, CSS grid and flex, media queries, and some Javascript scripts.
+- Using HTML semantics,
+- implementing accessibility features,
+- CSS grid and flex, media queries,
+- And some Javascript scripts.

 ---